-My work explores the non-linguistic expressiveness of matter.
+My work explores the agency of matter through a negotiation of boundaries, systems and performative actions.
 I make slight interventions to materials and spaces to reveal their ability to hold memories or associations and examine how these can be transformed, shifted or even removed.
-I endeavour to activate materials by utilising their physical qualities and behaviour, or by altering their form or placement.
-Time contained within matter, either in the processes that produce it or enable its accumulation is made visible.
+Increasingly, I work with the remnants from my daily existence in order to contemplate time through the intricate interdependence of things, both animate and inanimate.

 The decisions I make rely upon a shared agency.
 A careful negotiation takes place between the rules and systems that belong to things and those that I create.
-Whilst I seek to acquire an intimate understanding of a material, I enjoy the fact that it can, nevertheless, elude control.
+Whilst I seek to acquire an intimate understanding of matter, I enjoy the fact that it, nevertheless, eludes us.
 These points of resistance at the boundaries of possibility often lead to unanticipated lines of enquiry.

 By implementing a single activity or set of repetitive performances I seek to direct attention to barely perceptible change.
 While certain actions are embodied and discernible within the material, others remain more reticent.
 The correlation between the private performance, its observation, and the presentation of an outcome can be ambiguous.
 The temporal and sometimes precarious manifestation of this process can be vulnerable in its emergence.